Kenyan Sign Language: Dictionaries and Education

 KSL is not generally used in the classrooms of Kenya's 35 residential boarding schools for deaf students, despite it being their main language, and reportedly literacy in English and Swahili is very low among the deaf community.
 Since the first deaf schools were established in the 1960s, the teaching staff rarely (if ever) included a deaf person, until a government program in the 1990s (spearheaded by the Kenya National Association of the Deaf) saw two deaf individuals trained and employed as teachers.
 However, the program is now continued by Global Deaf Connection chaired by Nickson Kakiri.
 It is based at Machakos Teachers College.

 Sign language organizations

 The Kenya National Association of the Deaf (KNAD) is a national non-governmental organisation formed and managed by Deaf people.
 It was established in 1986 and registered in 1987 under the Societies Act; KNAD is also an ordinary member of the World Federation of the Deaf.

 The Kenyan Sign Language Interpreters Association (KSLIA) is a national, non governmental, Society formed and managed by Kenyan Interpreters to promote the development of the Interpreting profession in Kenya and to provide quality Interpretation services for Deaf Kenyans.
 It was established in September 2000.
 KSLIA is working on becoming a member of WASLI World Association of Sign Language Interpreters.

+Jehovah's Witnesses are a religious organization who have produced music, videos and articles in Kenya Sign Language, as well as a current total of 106 different Sign Languages.
+The organization has partially translated the Bible in Kenya Sign Language, and a total of 97 different Sign Language Bible translations either in whole or part.
+Jehovah's Witnesses hold weekly Kenya Sign Language meetings in Mombasa, Nairobi, Nakuru, Eldoret and Kisumu; the meetings are free to enter and deaf can also choose to have a free Bible study program in Kenya Sign Language.